Updated: 5 days ago

 Imagine this.
-You walk outside on a warm June evening, the smell of fresh cut Grass fills your senses.
-You glide over to your abundant garden, full of Lettuce, Tomatoes, and Summer Squash.
-You pick a few Cherry Tomatoes, and pop them into your mouth.
-The sweet satisfaction of a hard summers work finally pays off.
+You walk outside on a warm summer evening, the smell of fresh cut grass fills your senses.
+You walk over to your abundant garden, full of lettuce, tomatoes, cucumbers and more.
+You pick a few cherry tomatoes and pop them into your mouth.
+The sweet satisfaction of a all your hard work finally paid off.

-With the rental movement on the rise, and housing becoming more restrictive, it can be difficult to find the proper space to plant anything.
-But as Jurassic Park has taught us, life finds a way.
-Whether you have a small studio apartment, an HOA, or simply want a beautiful garden with minimal maintenance, we have a few ideas to turn your gardening dreams into reality.
+With the rental movement on the rise and housing becoming more restrictive, it can be difficult to find the proper space to plant anything.
+We have some ideas for you, whether you have a small studio apartment, a strict HOA, or simply want to be able to eat home-grown veggies or have herbs to use on demand.

 Raise it Up